Unlocking the Power of Transformational Leadership: Inspiring Teams and Achieving Extraordinary Results

 A person may have a degree or skills, but that doesn’t make him a proper team leader.
 A good leader needs to follow a particular style to lead the way for the member or follower.

-There is a different styles of leadership, among which Transformational Leadership is the best one.
+There is a different style of leadership, among which Transformational Leadership is the best one.

 There are many reasons behind considering the transformational leadership style one of the best.